-- When a disruption occurs or is about to occur, the MDT must be convened within (7) seven working days of the disruption or the notification that the placement is going to disrupt.
-(When a CAPS facility is involved, the CAPS Coordinator will convene the MDT) - 2.
-The MDT must be provided with the most current assessments completed on the child and family, any information concerning the disruption, possible placement resources for the child, and any other information that could assist the MDT in planning for the child.
-(When a CAPS facility is involved, the CAPS Coordinator will provide the above-mentioned information to the MDT) - 3.
-The MDT will determine the need for further assessments or reassessment for the child and family, any changes that need to be made to the Child, Youth and Family Case Plan and an appropriate placement for the child.
-(When a CAPS facility is involved, the CAPS Coordinator will provide the MDT with recommendations as to possible placements (in-home or out-of-home) for the child, needed changes to the Child, Youth and Family Case Plan and any further assessments or reassessment needed for the child and family.)

-4. The MDT will follow the format for ongoing MDTs in relation to confidentiality statement, review and revision of the Child, Youth and Family Case Plan, reporting to the court, documentation of the MDT's report and scheduling future meetings.
+- 1. When a disruption occurs or is about to occur, the MDT must be convened within (7) seven business days of the disruption or the notification that the placement is going to disrupt. - 2.
+The MDT must be provided with the most current assessments completed on the child and family, any information concerning the disruption, possible placement resources for the child, and any other information that could assist the MDT in planning for the child. - 3.
+The MDT will determine the need for further assessments or reassessment for the child and family, any changes that need to be made to the Child, Youth and Family Case Plan and an appropriate placement for the child. - 4.
+The MDT will follow the format for ongoing MDTs in relation to confidentiality statement, review and revision of the Child, Youth and Family Case Plan, reporting to the court, documentation of the MDT's report and scheduling future meetings.

-4.9.1 On-Going Multi-disciplinary Treatment Team Meetings
+4.8.1 On-Going Multi-disciplinary Treatment Team Meetings